tomeryeh/demo/chooseyourday/tutorial.md

 ## Manage the event list

-OK, now, we have a running Kuzzle instance, and we have an AngularJS application ready to use it.
+OK, now, we have a Kuzzle instance running, and we have an AngularJS application ready to use it.
 It's time to start!

 First, we will manage the events list with the ``ListEventController``.